jrsmth/spring/content/05-spring-configuration/README.md

 ## Spring Stereotypes
 * Spring Stereotypes are class-level annotations that define Spring Beans
     * When annotated classes are detected via the Component Scan, an instance of the class is added to the Spring Context
-        * Component Scans will automatically scan for annotated classes in the `/main` package and its sub-packages
-            * If we want to scan a class that exists outside of `/main`, we need to annotate it with `@ComponentScan`
 * The available Stereotypes are:
     * `@Component`
     * `@Controller`